57 new Nevada laws in effect Monday

 Backers of the plan, which Gov. Brian Sandoval listed as one of his priority measures in the 2017 Legislature, say it doesn't prevent patients from getting appropriate medications but establishes good practices for prescribing them.

-Several laws revamping and strengthening controls over guardianships are taking effect this year.
+Several laws revamping and strengthening controls over guardianships also are in effect.
 SB360 imposes stiff penalties for the abuse, neglect, exploitation, isolation or abandonment of an older or vulnerable person by guardians who are supposed to protect them.
 Acts that result in bodily harm would be a felony punishable by up to 20 years in prison.
 In AB130, the state tightens restrictions on the ability of guardians to dispose of or sell a ward's property and requires court approval to pay attorney fees from an estate.

 That law also created the State Guardianship Compliance Office headed by an officer appointed by the Supreme Court.